 Suicide rates are higher among the LGBT community.
 This may be because of the general attitude of society.
 Gay, lesbian bisexual, and transgender individuals are often ridiculed, misunderstood and feared.
 They are sometimes targets of violence as well.
 As a result, gay individuals often develop negative attitudes towards themselves.
 These attitudes contribute to their drug and alcohol use.

 LGBT rehab centers use cognitive behavior therapy techniques to change their feelings about themselves.
 These centers promote self-acceptance and help the addict find peace within.
-If you are looking for a top LGBT rehab center, call 1-800-928-9139 today.
+If you are looking for a top LGBT rehab center, call 1-888-287-0471 Who Answers? today.